Christopher Goodwin was in his senior year of high school when he began falling out of love with the sport that had come to define him.

 “I think that’s where the enigma in me comes in because it’s an ‘if you know you know’ type of thing on a spiritual tip… I like the idea of enlightenment and proximity to God through experience and cognitive development.”

 Returning to Uniondale from a stay with his mother in Durham, North Carolina, Goodwin reconnected with an old friend.

 They grew up playing basketball together at Benjamin N. Cardozo High School in Bayside, Queens.
 His friend’s troubled home life would eventually force him to drop out.

 In March of 2019, Goodwin posted the music video to his song “Mind Game” from his first mixtape, GEM$ EP.
 The friend reached out to him on Instagram in disbelief at Goodwin’s raw ability as an artist and MC.
 A week later, they got together to catch up and wound up talking about music.
 He produced beats and offered his services for a collaboration.
 “We can really cook together and make everything from scratch in your basement,” he said.

 They spent the following three weeks brainstorming ideas and creating music.

-As they spent more and more time together, Walker would have what Goodwin described as “schizophrenic episodes” in which he would bring up his dead mother.
+As they spent more and more time together, he would have what Goodwin described as “schizophrenic episodes” in which he would bring up his dead mother.
 He was also insecure about his abilities and had a contagious anxiety that made Goodwin feel uneasy.
-Walker would falsely accuse him of using him only for music and not caring about him.
+He would falsely accuse him of using him only for music and not caring about him.
 “We don’t have to work together or anything,” Goodwin told him.
 “I’m not trying to use you.”
 By the end of their chaotic sessions, they had created a 14-track mixtape.

-Walker moved to Atlanta.
+He moved to Atlanta.